-Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh – and showed future of warfare
+Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh — and showed future of warfare

-The expanding array of relatively low-costs drones can offer countries air power at a fraction the cost of maintaining a traditional air force and, as in Nagorno-Karabakh, underscored how drones can suddently shift a longstanding conflict and leave ground forces highly exposed.
+The expanding array of relatively low-costs drones can offer countries air power at a fraction the cost of maintaining a traditional air force and, as in Nagorno-Karabakh, underscored how drones can suddenly shift a long-standing conflict and leave ground forces highly exposed.

 On Tuesday, Armenia accepted a cease-fire on punishing terms to possibly end the latest round of fighting over Nagorno-Karabakh, an enclave controlled by ethnic Armenian factions but inside the internationally recognized borders of Azerbaijan.